What is Service Learning?

 |Tracy Edwards, MS

 (405) 945-3376 Office

 *Through Fall 2017, we reported 37,907 hours completed.
 Supporting documentation deleted; irretrievably lost..
-The count restarted Spring 2018.
-This number only represents hours submitted through the AVPAA office. ** Based on estimated 2018 volunteer value of $25.43/hour from https://independentsector.org.
+The count includes only verifiable hours completed through reconstructed records or directly submitted through the AVPAA office. ** Based on estimated 2018 volunteer value of $25.43/hour from https://independentsector.org.